MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Self_Approval.md

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson from the prior task.

 2. In your browser, you should still have the **Microsoft Entra admin center** open from the prior task.
-In the navigation pane, under the **Identity Governance** section, select **Privileged Identity Management**.
+In the navigation pane, under the **ID Governance** section, select **Privileged Identity Management**.

 3. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Microsoft Entra roles**.